sumotoy/DigisparkArduinoIntegration/libraries/DigisparkTinyPinChange/Readme.md

 * 10 -> 15
 * 50 -> 53
 * A8 -> A15

+On the arduino Leonardo, micro and pro micro, as all the pins do not support "pin change interrupt", only the following pins are supported:

+* 0 -> 3 (external INT0, INT1, INT2 and INT3 are used as emulated Pin Change Interrupt)
+* 8 -> 11
+* 14 -> 17

 On other devices (ATmega328, ATtiny84, ATtiny85 and ATtiny167), all the pins are usable.